apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/differences.md

    See the License for the specific language governing permissions and limitations under the License.
   -->
-### AccessControl Management : Differences wrt Jackrabbit 2.x
+### Access Control Management : Differences wrt Jackrabbit 2.x

 #### Characteristics of the Default Implementation